Fuyukai/curious/docs/source/tutorial/firstbot.rst

 The final stage to this basic tutorial is to **run the bot**.

-The simplest method is to call :meth:`.Client.run` on the bot with your token as the argument.
+The simplest method is to call :meth:`.Client.run`, like so:

 .. code-block:: python3

-    botto.run("MjYwOTUwODE2NTM2NTI2ODQ5.Cz2mGQ.SKl78a6NT6SBpwYQrIDnR1olPqo")
+    botto.run()

 When you type in a server that you and the bot account share, you will then see your messages pop up in the log for the bot.